n8ur/gnss_ftp_tools/README.md

 - *download/*: Raw downloaded files
 - *processed/*: Processed and converted files

+## Auxiliary Programs
+The package includes a few auxiliary programs:

+1.  convert_trimble.py reads a Trimble T00 format data file and converts it to a RINEX file.
+It does not perform any header editing and is a simple wrapper around the runpkr00 and teqc programs to generate a quick-and-dirty RINEX file.
+Run it as:  ./convert_trimble.py <input_file>.T00

+2.  sweep_rinex.py is used at the central server to do a daily sweep of files uploaded by participating stations, moving those files to a directory where the Haystack team can retrieve them.  make_sftp_user.sh is a tool for creating users with upload permissions.
+Neither of these programs are used by receiver sites.
+They are included here to keep all the components of the system in one place.

 ## Automation

 The package includes systemd service files for automated operation.
 To